 Loadster is a distributed load testing platform for web applications, web services, and static websites.
 As a cloud-hybrid solution, it can generate load from dozens of cloud regions or from your own self-hosted engines.
 You can test sites running on the public cloud, or behind the firewall on your own private network.

-Soon, you’ll be creating test scripts to simulate realistic user behavior, and running them with hundreds or thousands of concurrent users, to measure and improve your site’s scalability and performance.
+Soon, you’ll be creating test scripts to simulate realistic user behavior, and running them in parallel with hundreds or thousands of bots, to measure and improve your site’s scalability and performance.

 Load Testing Terms

 First, let’s take a second to get familiar with a few of the terms you will see within this manual.

 - Site - Here in the Loadster docs, we frequently use the term “site” broadly to describe a website, a web application, or an API.
 Pretty much anything HTTP(S).
 Depending on whether you’re testing a static site, a dynamic web app, or an API, your scripts will be different, but the overall load testing approach is similar.

 - Bot (or Virtual User or V-User) - A simulated user.
 Imagine a human with a web browser.
 Now imagine thousands of them, all hitting your site at once.
 Each bot maintains its own session state, cookie store, etc, just like a real user.
 A load test is comprised of many bots hitting your site at once.

 - Bot Group - A group of bots (virtual users), all running the same script with the same configuration.
 You can have multiple groups in a load test if you need to simulate multiple user behaviors or configurations simultaneously.

 - Scenario - A recipe for a load test, made up of one or more bot groups.
 Each group within the scenario can run a different script and have its own settings and behavior, such as simulated network bandwidth, randomized wait times, etc.